Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: THE GEOMETRIC SINGULAR PERTURBATION THEORY APPROACH

-We note that when $\beta_1=0.35$, so that $\beta_1=\beta_2$, i.e. both species of predators have equal predation efficiencies, MMOs are observed, though not in the immediate neighborhood of the supercritical Hopf bifurcation.
-The MMOs obtained for this set of parameter values are organized by the folded node singularity.
-A one-parameter bifurcation diagram in $h$ in figure \ref{one-par-bif-varying-beta1} illustrates the sequence of MMOs that occur.
-The SAOs associated with these MMOs have distinctively larger amplitudes.
-The time series of the $x$-coordinate in figure \ref{mmo_h_163} (A) shows the SAOs are quite different from figure \ref{timeseries_08_819}.
-Note that the parameter regime chosen for both figures is just past the cascade of period doubling bifurcation of the small limit cycle $\Gamma_h$.
-However the structure of the slow manifold $S^{\zeta}$ changes with $\beta_1$, and the amplitude of the SAOs are governed by the extent to which $S_a^{\zeta}$ and $S_r^{\zeta}$ twist while guiding the path of a trajectory through the folded node regime.
+It is also worth mentioning that the SAOs associated with the MMO orbit in figure \ref{timeseries_example} appear quite different from figure \ref{timeseries_08_819}.
+The parameter regime chosen for both figures is just past the cascade of period doubling bifurcation of the small amplitude limit cycle $\Gamma_h$.
+However the structure of the slow manifold $S^{\zeta}$ changes with $\beta_1$, and the amplitude of SAOs are governed by the extent to which $S_a^{\zeta}$ and $S_r^{\zeta}$ twist while guiding the path of a trajectory through the folded node regime.
 A tight twisting of $S_a^{\zeta}$ and $S_r^{\zeta}$ forces a decrease in amplitude of the SAOs as observed in figure \ref{timeseries_08_819}.

-At higher values of $\beta_1$, i.e. for $\beta_1>0.39$, MMOs do not occur.
-As $h$ is varied, a supercritical Hopf bifurcation of the positive equilibrium gives birth to a family of stable periodic orbits which grow in size to relaxation oscillations.

-\begin{remark} A zero-Hopf bifurcation occurs at $(\beta_1, h)=(0.197019, 0.60803)$ \cite{GH, K1}, which is a co-dimension two bifurcation.
-Near this parameter value, other bifurcations may occur including saddle-node bifurcations of periodic orbits, bifurcation of Shil'nikov homoclinic orbit to a saddle-focus etc. The latter type of bifurcation can serve as an organizing center for the MMOs observed in this model. \end{remark}